 where the S1SP receives a response from the SMETS1 CHF detailing successful removal of access within a period allowing for latency in the process, the S1SP shall create a SMETS1 Response indicating success.
 Otherwise, the S1SP shall create a SMETS1 Response indicating failure.

 Update Firmware (SRV 11.1)

+17.52A Clauses 17.53 to 17.57 shall not apply when Clause 18.63(b) applies.

 On receipt of a firmware distribution request from the DCC, the S1SP shall, for each Device identified in that request confirm that the Device: